trosenkrantz/RAPTOR/readme.md

 RAPTOR listens to changes to the configuration file.
 This enables us to dynamically change all aspects of the state machine.
 Example use-cases:

-- Experiment with different scenarios while RAPTOR keeps the connection to an unfamiliar system, by manually editing the configuration.
+- Experiment with different scenarios while RAPTOR retains the connection to an unfamiliar system, by manually editing the configuration.
-- Use a custom script to update `config.json` to model complex branching where a hardcoded state machine would need too many states.<br>
+- Use a custom script to update `config.json` to model complex branching that is infeasible to model with a hardcoded state machine:<br>
   ![](https://img.plantuml.biz/plantuml/dsvg/JP2n2i9038RtUuhWf8Cl82AAE2jdkxc4QsmFhccvfA1lR-vqS0l_btm9EOfYrcLCBj5JGIV8iHyKkfWfQ9pOOT0fGqEYb5q9aVj4iBg_BHaVt797Nxu25BYtpN-NFzsQguUrn759g97x1zFBL8m9f2esTSx_JvqNqSdS4dASVzvQElSz1BRRGra5kxfP8B9Idx5UNF9zQV26Bwymc9K4EbHqlf2Vp6WxMshClg048uOXChaZSMSl-G00)

 ### TCP and Serial Port